w3f/polkadot-wiki/docs/build-build-with-polkadot.md

   - [Kusama](https://kusama.network/) is a value-bearing canary network that gets features before Polkadot does... _expect chaos_...
 - Official testnets:
-  - **Westend** - Functinality equal to the current Polkadot mainnet, with possible next-generation testing of features from time to time that will eventualy migrate onto Polkadot.
+  - **Westend** - Functionality equal to the current Polkadot mainnet, with possible next-generation testing of features from time to time that will eventually migrate onto Polkadot.
   - **Canvas** - Wasm based Smart Contract enabled testnet, primarily for `ink!` development.
-  - **Rococo** - Parachains and XCM testnent.
+  - **Rococo** - Parachains and XCM testnet.

 Polkadot mainnet has been running since May 2020 and has [implementations in various programming languages](learn-implementations) ranging from Rust to JavaScript.
-Currently the leading implementation is built in Rust and built using the Substrate framework.
+Currently, the leading implementation is built in Rust and built using the Substrate framework.

-Tooling is rapildy evolving to interact with the network; there are so may ways to get started!
+Tooling is rapidly evolving to interact with the network; there are so many ways to get started!

 But before you jump head-first into the code, you should consider the _kind_ of decentralized application you want to make and understand the different paradigms available to developers who